Eeems-Org/remarkable.guide/src/faqs.rst

 Let the device charge for a few hours and then try to turn it on again.
 If it still wont turn on, ask for help on the `community discord <https://discord.gg/ATqQGfu>`_.

+.. _enable-ssh-rsa:

 How do I resolve the "no matching host key type found.
 Their offer: ssh-rsa" error when attempting to SSH into my device?
 =========================================================================================================================

 Starting with OpenSSH 8.8 ssh-rsa keys are `disabled by default <https://www.openssh.com/txt/release-8.7>`_, which is causing this error.
 Some Linux distros like Fedora 33 have also disabled weaker ssh-rsa keys independently of OpenSSH.
 That means you could face the same issue on OpenSSH versions lower than 8.8, depending on the distro you are on.

-To allow ssh-rsa keys, add the following lines to your SSH config file:
+To allow ssh-rsa keys, add the following lines to your :ref:`SSH Config File`:

 .. code-block:: bash